 Good subdivision design ensures that the key variables of aspect, size, shape and density are combined with site characteristics such as topography and slope to achieve a range of lot sizes and energy efficiencies.
 Efficient subdivision promotes and facilitates good pedestrian activity and bicycle use.

-Block size should be kept to a minimum to enhance walkability ,and the shape should allow for functionality, access and facilitate sunlight and daylight into rear gardens and habitable rooms.
+Block size should be kept to a minimum, and shape should allow for functionality, access and facilitate sunlight and daylight into rear gardens and habitable rooms.